 The Maple Creek Ravine developed as a community of preservationists who, over time, fought the City on initiatives such as widening the roadway past the ravine houses.
 The most famous of the preservation stories was the Day of the Apron Ladies in 1960, when housewives joined hands to stop a truck which was backing up to dump construction debris into the ravine.

 The Crams were active in preservation of Maple Creek though they were defeated in a 1992 court challenge; they were not able to prevent subdivision of the original Rogers homesite into smaller lots with no trees.
 In subsequent years the Crams and other neighbors put some of their own property into a land conservancy so that the ravine, with its stream and trees, would remain intact.

-More than sixty years have passed with the Crams and their neighbors as stewards of the Maple Creek ravine via the land conservancy covenants which are kept in place through successive owners.
+The Crams and their neighbors established stewardship of the Maple Creek ravine via the land conservancy covenants which are kept in place through successive owners.
 In 2009 the time came for Bob & Martha Cram to move into retirement and transfer their Maple Creek home to others to enjoy.
-Just as the Rogers did with their property fifty years ago when they looked for like-minded purchasers, the Crams found a like-minded buyer for their house.
+Just as the Rogers did with their property when they looked for like-minded purchasers, the Crams found a like-minded buyer for their house.
 The covenant of the land conservancy will continue to protect the Maple Creek legacy.